MrMiHaU95/Screenshot-application/README.md

 For example add text to existing screenshot or draw a line, shape, or change size of screenshot.
 - upload screenshot on server
 - dual monitor support

+Screenshot-application is fully written in C#.
+RegisterHotkey functions and couple more from WindowsAPI.
+Application tested on Windows 7 64-bit.